goto-eof/europea-library-server/README.md

 # Europea Library (server - Work In Progress)

-A library web application that allows to index, retrieve information about books from file metadata/web (by using multithreading), search and download ebooks.
+A library web application that allows to index, retrieve information about books from file metadata/web (by using multi-threading), search and download e-books.
 The front-end project can be found [here](https://github.com/goto-eof/europea-library-client), while the Google Books API mock application can be cloned from [here](https://github.com/goto-eof/europea-library-google-books-api-emulator/tree/master).